dbt-labs/docs.getdbt.com/website/docs/reference/commands/init.md

 ---

 :::info Improved in v1.0!
-The `init` command is interactive and responsive like never before
+The `init` command is interactive and responsive like never before.
 :::

 `dbt init` helps get you started using dbt Core!